wix/stylable/docs/guides/components-basics.md

 # Stylable Component Basics

-This guide will walk you through the basics of styling components with **Stylable** and understand the basics of working with them.
+This guide walks you through the basics of how to style and work with components using **Stylable**.

+You use **Stylable** with a component file, generally written in TypeScript or React, along with a **Stylable** CSS file that has the extention `.st.css`.

+**Stylable** styles are similar to a type-system.
+Once you have declared that something is of the type `Button`, **Stylable** knows its internal structure and can match its internal parts and states.

+Whether creating your own components or using components you imported from a 3rd party, you want to be able to access and style the internal parts of every component in the scope of your page or application.

-## Styling A Component
+## 1 Style a Component

-Let's assume we have a `Button` component with a render function like this, we can style its different HTML elements using the `className` attribute.
+Let's say you have a `Button` component with a render function per this example.
+You can style its different HTML elements using the `className` attribute.

 ```tsx
 /* button.ts */